Aalto University Summer School offers high-quality academic courses and programs for the summer teaching period and has something for everyone!

 8) Kaisaniemi Botanic Garden

-The Kaisaniemi Botanic Garden, located in the Helsinki city centre, is a unique experience for nature lovers that seeks a tropical experience.
+The Kaisaniemi Botanic Garden, located in the Helsinki city centre, is a unique experience for nature lovers that seek a tropical experience.
 The botanical garden is home to more than 800 species of plants.
-During the summer you can enjoy the view of ponds and flowers at the central garden.
+During the summer you can enjoy the view of ponds and flowers in the central garden.

 9) Linnanmäki Amusement Park

 Linnanmäki, owned by the non-profit Children’s day foundation, is a first-class amusement park in Helsinki that raises funds for Finnish child welfare work.
 The park contains a wide selection of fun rides, the wooden roller coaster being the most popular one.
 Rides there can range from ultra-scary to easy-going.
 So do not worry if you are not a huge adrenaline fan and pay the place a visit!